 Will You Offer Workers Healthcare, or Pay $2,000?
 A Daily Dose Poll

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Many small businesses are still scrambling to grasp what federal healthcare reform will mean for them.
+Opinions expressed by Entrepreneur contributors are their own.Many small businesses are still scrambling to grasp what federal healthcare reform will mean for them.
 Some are still in denial, hoping the healthcare bill can still be given a "mandate-ectomy," or that their industry will be exempted.

 Possibly no industry has been more focus on reform impacts than restaurant.
 In this business, it's all but impossible to operate without employees.
 But margins are slim, making healthcare a perennial challenge.

 Which raises the question of what will happen in 2014, when key provisions of the reform bill take effect and more businesses are required to provide insurance or pay a $2,000-per-worker penalty.